core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Caching ## {#sec-caching}

 CoAP endpoints that are members of a CoAP group MAY cache responses to a group request as defined in {{Section 5.6 of RFC7252}}.
 The set of request options used as "Cache-Key" is also as defined in {{Section 5.6 of RFC7252}}.
-In particular, these same rules apply to determine the set of request options used as "Cache-Key".

 Furthermore, building on what is defined in {{Section 8.2.1 of RFC7252}}: